burncycl/digital-devops/tf-s3-remote-state-backend/README.md

 This will provision AWS S3 remote state bucket using best practices.
 Modified original code (main.tf and variables.tf) to default to us-west-2 for Primary region, and us-east-1 for replica.
 Also added an alias for easier identification fo the KMS key.

+I did not change much.
+Probably could make this more my style by separating out the polices.

 ## Create Bucket

 Push button magic with